Academic Integrity Module

 Tampering with academic records or any other official documents is an act of academic misconduct.
 This includes forging, changing, or adapting the details of documents, including medical certificates, and presenting them to staff.

-- zero grade for the assignment
+- a zero grade for the assignment

 USASA, the UniSA Students' Association, has Student Advocates whose roles are to advise students of their rights and support them throughout this process.
 There is also an Appeals process which you can explore.